cloudnative-pg/cloudnative-pg/README.md

     brew install go kind golangci/tap/golangci-lint

-!!! note
+**⚠️ Note:**
 Kind version 0.9.x is required at the time of this writing.
 If you already have kind, run `brew upgrade kind` to update to the latest version.

 You can invoke the compilation procedure with:

     make

-!!! note
+**⚠️ Note:**
 Kustomize version v3.8.2 and greater is not compatible with the current version of the build system.
 You should remove Kustomize and let the build system download a compatible version if Kustomize is already installed.

 ## Quickstart for local testing of a git branch